 Riot police move in to end Myanmar copper mine protest

-Truckloads of police arrived at camps set up near the Monywa mine in the Sagaing region to protest against the $1 billion project, which locals say has meant the unlawful confiscation of more than 7,800 acres of land.
+Witnesses said truckloads of police arrived at six camps near the mine in the Sagaing region in Myanmar's northwest, where thousands have demonstrated against a $1 billion expansion of the project and what they call the unlawful confiscation of more than 7,800 acres of land.

-The copper mine is run by a unit of China North Industries Corp, a leading Chinese weapons manufacturer, under a deal signed in June 2010 after Canada's Ivanhoe Mines Ltd pulled out in 2007.
+The copper mine, Myanmar's biggest, is run by a unit of China North Industries Corp, a prominent weapons manufacturer, under a deal signed in June 2010 after Canada's Ivanhoe Mines Ltd pulled out in 2007.

-It is backed by the military-owned Union of Myanmar Economic Holdings Ltd (UMEHL).
+It is backed by the military-owned Union of Myanmar Economic Holdings Ltd, which operated extensively under the military regime that ruled for almost half a century until 2011.